flatpickles/flatpickles.com/README.md

 * Double render (SSR + CSR) locally (seems expected - but why?)

 ## Ideas / considerations
+* Smooth transitions between pages
+* Update Spark effects and add links to archive
+* Maybe use Vite imports for media assets
+* Anchor page for media
+* Anchor page for text
-* Convert straight to curly quotes throughout
+* Convert straight to curly quotes throughout (pre-process?)
 * Notes design
-    * Better code & code block formatting (vulf mono?)
+    * Better code & code block formatting
-    * Justify alignment only on larger screens; looks goofy on iPhone
+    * Justify alignment only on larger screens?
+Looks goofy on iPhone.
+Maybe smaller text would help as well.
 * Loop some videos, but not all?
 * WritingDisplay & NoteDisplay are similar but intentionally different.
 Maybe these should be consolidated, as a component and/or into the same design.
 * Better original date display within NoteDisplay